Frequently Asked Questions

 Cancellation Policy

 If you are unable to attend a session, please make sure you cancel at least 24 hours beforehand.
-Otherwise, you may be charged for the full rate of the session.
+Otherwise, you will be charged for the full rate of the session.

 Any Other Questions